-Organizational Management students complete a Business Research Project that focuses on the skills learned from coursework.
+Organizational Management students complete an Action Research Project that focuses on the skills learned from coursework.
 Each student spends between 200 and 250 hours defining the project problem, researching related literature, discovering solutions, and writing the final paper that is typically at least 25-30 double-spaced pages in length.

-Criminal Justice students enroll in Criminal Justice Seminar which focuses on the knowledge and skills learned from core CJ coursework.
+Criminal Justice students complete a Research Project that focuses on the knowledge and skills learned from coursework.
 Students write a research paper 15-20 pages in length, take a comprehensive senior exit exam and submit a professional portfolio.